 Certain PA requests may require additional supporting clinical documentation to justify the medical necessity for a service(s).
 Supporting documentation may include, but is not limited to, X-rays, photographs, a physician's prescription, clinical reports, and other materials related to the member's condition.

 All supporting documentation submitted with a PA request must be clearly labeled and identified with the member's name and member identification number.
-Securely packaged X-rays and photographs will be returned to providers with the finalized PA request.
-X-rays and photographs must be mailed with the PA request.
-Mailing dental models with PA requests is recommended.
+Securely packaged X-rays and dental models will be returned to providers.